MicrosoftDocs/iis-docs/iis/get-started/planning-for-security/how-to-use-locking-in-iis-configuration.md

 [!code-console[Main](how-to-use-locking-in-iis-configuration/samples/sample1.cmd)]

-Review the `<configSections>` section at the very top of the file &acirc;&euro;&ldquo; it has metadata about the configuration sections in this file, like names for sections, containing section groups, and whether or not they are locked.
+Review the `<configSections>` section at the very top of the file: it has metadata about the configuration sections in this file, like names for sections, containing section groups, and whether or not they are locked.

 Locked sections are specified by the "overrideModeDefault" attribute, which is either "Allow" or "Deny".
 Very few sections are not locked by default, as specified by this line for example: